What’s the most important part of a thriving business?

 And yet, most businesses have massive holes in their customer service.

-A Zendesk study of consumers found that just one bad customer experience caused 80% of consumers to not buy again from that brand.
+A Zendesk study of consumers found that just one bad customer experience can cause a large share of consumers to avoid buying again from that brand.

 Most of those bad experiences are preventable.